kefirbandi/autocalc/README.rst

 autocalc
 ========

-A framework to keep track of dependencies in non-linear workflows.
+A framework to keep track of dependencies in nonlinear workflows.
 `Source code <https://github.com/kefirbandi/autocalc>`_

 About
 -----

- * Create event-driven apps in Python with ease, without writing call-back functions
+ * Create event-driven apps in Python with ease, without writing callback functions
- * Set up the functional relationship between your public (visible to user) as well as internal (hidden) variables, and let autocalc take kare of keeping them in sync.
+ * Set up the functional relationship between your public (visible to user) as well as internal (hidden) variables, and let autocalc take care of keeping them in sync.

 Example
 -------